dafacto/moneyforsomething/_chapters/04_compounding-returns.md

 img_footer: summary-04.png
 ---

-The powerful force that allows even those with modest incomes to accumulate large savings is called compounding returns.
-It’s the notion of earning money on past earnings.
-If this is new to you, pay attention; this will be the most important chapter of the guide.
+The powerful force that allows even those with modest incomes to accumulate large savings is called **compounding returns**.
+It’s the notion of *earning money on past earnings*.
+If this is new to you, pay attention—this will be the most important chapter of the guide.

+Let’s walk through an example:

-Say you have $100 in savings, earning 4%.
+- Say you have $100 in savings, earning 4% per year.
 After the first year, you’ll have $104—your original $100, plus $4 of earnings.
+Makes sense, right?

-After the second year you’ll have $108.16—another $4 earned on your original $100 savings, plus $0.16 earned on last year’s earnings of $4.
-After the third year, $112.49—another $4 on your original $100, plus $0.33 on your last two years earnings of $8.16.
+- After the second year you’ll have $108.16—another $4 earned on your original $100 savings, plus $0.16 earned on last year’s earnings of $4.

+- After the third year, $112.49—another $4 on your original $100, plus $0.33 on your last two years earnings of $8.16.

-Earnings on earnings, year after year.
-It’s hard to believe such a simple concept could be so important.
-But after many years of investing, the majority of your savings will have come from compound returns, rather than original investments.
+*Earnings on earnings, year after year.* It’s hard to believe such a simple concept could be so important.
+But after many years of investing, *the majority of your savings will have come from compound returns*, rather than original investments.

-Let’s look at an example:
+Let’s look at another example:

 Stephanie is 25, and earns $50,000.
 Her salary increases each year with inflation.
-If she saves just 10% of her income, and earns an 8% annual return, then at age 55 she will have invested $280,000 of her income.
-Her invested savings, however, will have accumulated nearly one million dollars!
+If she saves just 10% of her income, and earns an 8% annual return, then at age 55 she will have *invested* $280,000, but will have accumulated *nearly one million dollars*!

 ![](/assets/img/chart-04.png)

-In the above chart, we see some interesting things about the growth of her savings.
+The above chart highlights some important concepts.

 - **The power of compounding returns** — After 30 years, far more of her final balance of $920,000 comes from earnings ($640,000), than from the money she actually saved ($280,000).
 Earnings on earnings.